 Stations – the perfect app for commuters!
 Stations is for all regular public transport users in Switzerland who know “their” stations and connections and want to be informed easily and quickly about the next departure times, delays and any track changes.

 In the public transport view, you can see information on metros, buses, trains and ferries, specifically adapted to each city for which it is available.
 Plan an exact route, keep an eye on timetables, get detailed directions or ask Siri where to go.
 You can also add a specific public transport line to your favourites and receive up-to-date information or reminders.
 The list of supported locations is constantly growing.

 26 cantons as quickly as possible by public transport.

-In order to break the current record of 17 hours and 19 minutes, the timetable was optimised with an algorithm based on SBB’s opendata.
-The RTS reported on this in its show “19h30”.
-In the meantime, the algorithm has also been described in a publication of the geomatic magazine XYZ.
+In order to break the current record of 17 hours and 19 minutes, the timetable was optimised using an algorithm based on SBB’s opendata.
+RTS reported on this in its programme “19h30”.
+In the meantime, the algorithm was also described in a publication of the geomatic journal XYZ.

 This app is a must-have for all public transport users with an Apple Watch.

-Quick and easy access to departure times on your Apple Watch or simply find the nearest stop in your area.
-Works with all public transport: nearby stations + departures, connection details, home, favorites, map to station, notifications, rail traffic information (RSS)
+Quickly and easily check departure times on your Apple Watch or simply find the next stop in your area.
+Works for all public transport: stations + departures nearby, connection details, ‘Home’, favourites, map to station, notifications, rail traffic information (RSS).

 This app is your personal public transport assistant for Switzerland!

-Whether you use it for your daily shuttle service or for a hike in the Alps, this application offers you live connections throughout Switzerland.
+Whether you use it for your daily commute or for a hike in the Alps, this application offers you live connections throughout Switzerland.

-TakeMeHome.ch gets you to your destination faster with public transport in Switzerland.
+TakeMeHome.ch gets you to your destination faster by public transport in Switzerland.